ubernostrum/webcolors/docs/contents.rst

    HTML5 terms a "valid lowercase simple color").

-   If the supplied value cannot be interpreted as a hexadecimal color value, `ValueError` is raised.
+   If the supplied value cannot be interpreted as a hexadecimal color value, :exc:`ValueError` is raised.
 See :ref:`the conventions used by this module <conventions>` for information on acceptable formats for hexadecimal values.

    Examples: